ExeterCodeClub/Support/timelapse/task1.md

  - You can move to the documents folder from your home folder by typing `cd documents`, notice the prompt changes, you can move back up one step by typing `cd ..`.
 Moving around is a case of using `cd foldername`, and then using `ls` to see what is inside your new folder.
 If you get lost, type `cd` to return home.
  - There are faster ways to move around, but this is the quickest to learn.

+## Summary of aims
+- set up the picam on the raspberry pi
+- take a picture with the pi
+- experiment with different settings for the images using loops
+- make some functions to set the camera settings and take pictures

 ### Step 1
 First you'll need to get the raspberry pi detecting the picam.